awsdocs/amazon-vpc-user-guide/doc_source/middlebox-routing-console.md

 + The appliance must be configured in a separate subnet from the source or destination subnet\.
 + You must disable source/destination checking on the appliance\.
 For more information, see [Changing the Source or Destination Checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#change_source_dest_check) in the *Amazon EC2 User Guide for Linux Instances*\.
 + The route tables and routes that the middlebox routing wizard creates count toward your quotas\.
 For more information, see [Route tables](amazon-vpc-limits.md#vpc-limits-route-tables)\.
 + If you delete a resource, for example a network interface, the route table associations with the resource are removed\.
-If the resource is a target, the route detestation is set to blackhole\.
+If the resource is a target, the route destination is set to blackhole\.
 The route tables are not deleted\.
 + The middlebox subnet and the destination subnet must be associated with a non\-default route table\.
 **Note**
 We recommend that you use the middlebox routing wizard to modify or delete any route tables that you created using the middlebox routing wizard\.